 Videos require two things: Closed Caption and Descriptive Audio.
+Both of these are crucial for blind or hard to see users.

 Closed Caption

 The video must have closed captions.
 I would not recommend adding the video directly into the PowerPoint.
 Instead, I would link in a video from an outside source, such as YouTube.
 If your videos are inside of D2L, they cannot be linked into a PowerPoint.
 YouTube videos would be best for a PowerPoint, just make sure the video you are wanting to use has closed captions.